viperleed/viperleed/doc/content/hardware/hardware_mods/spectaleed_modifications.rst

     \(a\) Suggested contacts on the ``CONTROL`` board on which to measure the feedback signal for the ``RETARD`` HV module: ``RETARD_MON`` on the lower lead of R25, ground on the lower lead of R26. (b) Potentiometer that is used to set the feedback gain to 1/200. (c) Circuit diagram of the portion of the ``RETARD`` HV module that is responsible for feeding back the high-voltage output to the input of the PI regulator.
 An inverted version of the same signal goes to the ``CONTROL`` board as ``RETARD_MON``.

-.. todo:: the PI regulator label has glitch in the figure

 :numref:`fig_ngleed_suppressor_feedback` can be used as a guide to check the correctness of the feedback gain.
 The diagram in :numref:`fig_ngleed_suppressor_feedback`\ (c) shows the feedback portion of the circuit of the ``RETARD`` HV module: The ``RETARD_HV`` high-voltage output is low-pass filtered (cutoff ~340 Hz) and scaled by a factor :math:`\approx-4.3\times10^{-3}` with the first inverting feedback stage around op-amp U9.
 The second inverting stage around U6 is used to adjust the overall gain to :math:`5\times10^{-3} = 1/200`.
 This is accomplished by adjusting potentiometer R24.
 The location of this potentiometer on the ``RETARD`` HV module is shown in :numref:`fig_ngleed_suppressor_feedback`\ (b).
 Notice that, should adjustments be needed, they can be performed without removing the ``RETARD`` HV module.

 The output of stage U6 is added (with an essentially one-to-one ratio) to the ``RETARD_SET`` setpoint voltage, and fed to the PI regulator (:math:`K_\mathrm{P} = 1`, :math:`T_\mathrm{int} = 22\,\mathrm{ms}`) that generates the control signal for the transformer and HV cascade, which in turn produce the high-voltage output (see also :numref:`fig_ngleed_beam_board_flow` for the block diagram of HV modules).